rstol/md-cv/index.md

 ## Profile

 Software engineer with four years of hands-on experience across startups and research labs, now deepening into product and strategy through an MSc in Management, Technology & Economics at ETH Zürich.
 I am learning how technical and business decisions shape each other and striving for end-to-end responsibility and product ownership.
 As my master's thesis, I am designing and evaluating an AI agent system for enterprise.
-Drawn to early-stage product roles where technical and business ownership overlap; open to corporates and relocation.
+Drawn to early-stage product roles where technical and business ownership overlap.

 <!-- I’m a Computer Science student at ETH Zürich shortly before graduation and looking to work as a software developer skillfully realizing ideas.
 I enjoy finding solutions that make hard problems seem simple by using effective abstractions.
 In the fall of 2022, I took a gap semester to fulfill my dream of traveling the world for 6 months.
 This has taught me many life skills as flexibility, negotiation, self-sufficiency, and improvisation. -->